ajavamind/A3DCamera/README.md

 I created this app by modifying the Open Camera (open soucre) app several years ago.
 My objective then was to use two phones for stereo photography.
 It reqires a local WiFi network.

+Just imagine how many stereo bases and views you could get with multiple Beam Pro cameras!

 ### AI Vision
 There is code to use a local network small multimodal language AI model to get a caption for the last photo taken.
 Currently turned off in the code.